Ranking the Premier League clubs by who is most affected by VAR in 2020-21

 The use of VAR continues to cause controversy in the Premier League – but which clubs have been most affected most by its use this season?

 Thanks to the excellent work of ESPN, we’ve ranked every Premier League club from who has benefited most to who has had the most decisions go against them when VAR has overturned an on-pitch decision.

-Everton have enjoyed a great start to the season on and off the pitch, benefitting from three VAR decisions in the first five league games.
+Everton enjoyed a great start to the season on and off the pitch, benefitting from three VAR decisions in the first five league games.

 Dominic Calvert-Lewin’s equalising goal against West Brom was awarded by VAR after it was originally ruled out for offside.

 The Toffees were then given a controversial penalty in their 2-1 win over Crystal Palace when Joel Ward was adjudged to have handled Lucas Digne’s knockdown.

 VAR came to Everton’s rescue once again during their game against Liverpool, ruling out Jordan Henderson’s late goal for offside.